maciejgunia/resume/src/en/index.md

 -   Git
 -   Docker

-Maintaining and developing gog.com - creating new functionalities and interface elements (promotions, product presentation, filtering, orders, paymants, backoffice etc.), bugfixing, monitoring.
+Maintaining and developing gog.com - creating new functionalities and interface elements (promotions, product presentation, filtering, orders, payments, backoffice etc.), bugfixing, monitoring.

-Developing a new e-commerce application (GOG Galaxy Store) introducing technologies that are new for the organisation (Angular 2+, SPA, SSR).
-I was being built as means to integrate better with a desktop application (GOG Galaxy) and to enable users to access more content (integration with other shops).
+Developing a new e-commerce application (GOG Galaxy Store) using technologies that were new for the organisation (Angular 2+, SPA, SSR).
+It was being built as means to integrate better with a desktop application (GOG Galaxy) and to enable users to access more content (integration with other shops).

-Building and integrating refreshed versions of several modules of gog.com as a way to reduce / remove legacy solutions (monolith, AngularJS).
-Currently new version of the product catalog is being implemented.
+Building and integrating refreshed version of gog.com product catalog (using newest Angular, SSR and K8s) as a way to reduce / remove legacy solutions.

-Writing unit tests for new and existing modules (test coverage in new applications was at 90%).
+Writing unit tests for new and existing modules and keeping coverage high when possible.

 Helping with the growth of less experienced developers (pair programming, workshops, hackatons, growth plans, 1 on 1 meetings).